chipweinberger/flutter_blue_plus/README.md

 ### Error Handling :fire:

-Flutter Blue Plus diligently uses exceptions for error handling.
+Flutter Blue Plus takes error handling very seriously.

-Streams only return valid results.
-Stream errors are not used & streams are never closed -- so there's no need to handle onError or onDone.
+Every error returned by the native platform is checked and thrown as an exception where appropriate.

+**Streams:** At the time of writing, streams returned by Flutter Blue Plus never emit any errors and never close.
+There's no need to handle `onError` or `onDone` for  `stream.listen(...)`.

 **See the Reference section below for a complete list of throwing function.**